sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 **Document Range method**

-As you become more familiar with Sensible, your first impulse might be to use the [Document Range](doc:document-range) method, which grabs multiple lines of text after an anchor.
-In this case, the PDF doesn't fit neatly into the Document Range method, because the date range to extract is also part of the anchor (the orange box).
-As a result, the Document Range leaves out the first line of the date range and only grabs the year in the method match (the blue box):
+As you become more familiar with Sensible, your first impulse might be to use the [Document Range](doc:document-range) method, which extracts multiple lines of text after an anchor.
+In this case, the PDF doesn't fit neatly into the Document Range method, because the date range is part of the anchor line (the orange box).
+As a result, the Document Range leaves out the first line of the date range and only extracts the year in the method match (the blue box):

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_error_2.png)